 Vulnerabilities can either pose a significant risk or not — so not all vulnerabilities are a security risk.
 For example, the risk of a vulnerability can depend on the potential impact that it could have on the business, in relation to which asset it impacts.
 If the vulnerability is on a low-risk asset then it is much less likely of posing a significant risk.
 The risk is also dependent on the time a vulnerability has existed.
 A vulnerability which has been identified and quickly addressed poses much less risk than one that goes undetected for days, weeks, or even months.

 It is also important to remember that vulnerabilities are not just software-based.
 Vulnerabilities can be found on software, hardware, network — impacting all assets across an organization.
-While vulnerabilities can come from many sources, complexity, misconfiguration, connectivity, software bugs, etc. Not surprisingly, the most common source of vulnerabilities is the human user, which poses a significant risk for organizations and their security posture.
+While vulnerabilities can come from many sources, complexity, misconfiguration, connectivity, software bugs, etc. Not surprisingly, the most common source of vulnerabilities is the human user, which poses a significant risk for organizations and their cybersecurity posture.

 The prevalence of vulnerabilities is the reason it’s critical for businesses to put vulnerability scanners in place, which automatically sort through to identify which ones might be setting the system at risk.
 They can store this information in a vulnerability database, which the scanner will use to identify potential issues in the future.
 This information can help with future remediation of weak points within the network.